ssebs/ssebs-www/content/projects/mvctipcalc.md

 ![screenshot](https://github.com/ssebs/MVCTipCalc/blob/main/Screenshot.png?raw=true)

 ## More about why
-I created this side project while working on https://ssebs.com/projects/go-mmp/.
+I created this side project while working on my [Mini Macro pad](/projects/go-mmp/).
 I was expanding the UI from a simple grid of buttons to include a Drag and Drop interface to edit the Macros.

-If you'd like to read more, check out the [blog entry](/blog/LearningMVCTipCalc/)
+If you'd like to read more, check out the [blog entry](/blog/mvctipcalc/)